How can flood data be more useful?

 Flooding is a natural hazard that affects millions of people throughout the world every year.
 Fatalities from flooding occur disproportionally in developing countries, where difficulties in relief efforts are compounded by lack of information about flood and settlement patterns.

 Flood data produced by physical scientists is used by a variety of organisations to coordinate flood responses in the field.
 Developing appropriate forms of data presentation, including maps, is a challenge because users of this data are diverse, ranging from global NGOs to under resourced grassroots NGOs.
 These organisations have diverse cultural, bureaucratic and technological practices.
 Preferred methods for visually presenting data and linguistic questions around risk are also likely to vary.
-Therefore, this interdisciplinary project will draw on the experience and expertise of flood data users, social scientists, cartographers and linguists.

-This research will engage with stakeholders from organisations in the UK and globally who are working in flood relief.
-Through the insights gained they will develop sample maps and gain further insights into useable formats of flood data.
-Using discussions to inform and test flood data design principles.
-At the end of this process they will publish their recommendations for future data design that will improve emergency responses to disaster relief at a global scale.
+This interdisciplinary project will draw on the experience and expertise of flood data users, social scientists, cartographers and linguists.
+The project sought to engage with stakeholders from organisations in the UK and globally who work in flood relief.
+Through the insights gained they developed sample maps and gained further insights into useable formats of flood data.
+They used discussions to inform and test flood data design principles.
+At the end of this process, they published their recommendations for future data design that will improve emergency responses to disaster relief at a global scale.

 Who are the team and what do they bring?